canonical/cookie-policy/README.md

 # Canonical cookie policy component

-By default, this project contains the scripts and styles to display the a cookie policy notification linking to the Ubuntu cookie policy on a web page.
+By default, this project contains the scripts and styles to display the a cookie policy notification on a web page.

 You can use it to display a custom cookies message of your choosing on your own web page.